GageWAnderson/Investment-Assistant/Root/README.md

 # Investment-Assistant
 Gage, Alberto, Nikhil, Jordan

 Project MVP Due: June 1st

 TL;DR:

-to run (backend): cd to Root directory, type npm run Backend to run (frontend): cd to Root directory, type npm run Frontend to run (both backend and frontend): cd to Root directory, type npm run dev
+Run only backend: cd into *Root*, run `npm run Backend`

+Run only frontend: cd into *Root*, run `npm run Frontend`

+Run both backend and frontend: cd into *Root*, run `npm run dev`

 dependancies: In package.json file IN BACKEND FOLDER

 Stack:
-Node JS
+- Node JS
-Express JS (Node + Express for backend)
+- Express JS (Node + Express for backend)
-Mongo DB (Database)
+- Mongo DB (Database)
-React JS (Front-End)
+- React JS (Front-End)

 Other:
-Use Docker to Contain the project and its dependancies Use npm to manage dependancies
+- Use Docker to Contain the project and its dependancies
+- Use npm to manage dependancies
-Uses ES6 Style by having "type": "module" in package.json
+- Uses ES6 Style by having "type": "module" in package.json
   - This requires that the latest version of Node (v14.2.0) is installed

 Features: